-Comment.
-Leases, like other contracts, sometimes provide that a party forced to resort to the courts for enforcement is entitled to recover a reasonable attorney's fee.
-Section 3324 makes it clear that the remaining sections in the article do not impair a party's rights under such a provision.
+Common.
+Leases, like other contracts, sometimes provide that a party is entitled to recover reasonable attorney's fees incurred in successfully enforcing or defending his rights in litigation arising out of the lease.
+Section 3324 makes it clear that the other sections in this article do not impair a party's rights under such a provision.

-Subdivision (b) is included in the section to equalize the operation of leases that provide for the recovery of an attorney's fees.
-Most leases are drawn by one party to the transaction (usually the lessor), and the other seldom has sufficient bargaining power to require the inclusion of a provision for attorney's fees that works in his favor.
-Under Section 3324, if either party is entitled by a provision in the lease to recover attorney's fees, the other may recover such fees when he is forced to resort to the courts to enforce his rights under the lease.
-To prevent the provisions of subdivision (b) from being nullified by standard waiver provisions in leases, the second sentence of subdivision (b) prohibits the waiver of a party's right to recover attorney's fees under the subdivision until the right actually accrues.
+Subdivision (b) is included in the section to equalize the operation of leases that provide for the recovery of attorney's fees.
+Most leases are drawn by one party to the transaction (usually the lessor), and the other party seldom has sufficient bargaining power to require the inclusion of a provision for attorney's fees that works in his favor.
+Under Section 3324, if either party is entitled by a provision in the lease to recover attorney's fees, the other party may recover such fees under similar circumstances.
+To prevent the provisions of subdivision (b) from being nullified by standard waiver provisions in leases, the third sentence of subdivision (b) prohibits the waiver of a party's right to recover attorney's fees under this subdivision until the right actually accrues.